IBM/cp4ba-jam-in-a-box/docs/Bring-up/Bring-Up-Lab-2/Exercise-4-Deploy-PostgreSQL.md

     ![editing postgresql-conf](Images/5.2-postgresql-conf.png)

 18. The second place to change is the line showing **max_prepared_transactions**.
 Remove the # character in front of the the line, and change the value to support **1000** prepared transactions.
-Read more about both updates in the CP4BA Documentation: https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/23.0.2?topic=tpdcpe-using-postgresql-max-connections-max-prepared-transactions
+Read more about both updates in the CP4BA Documentation: <a href="https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/23.0.2?topic=tpdcpe-using-postgresql-max-connections-max-prepared-transactions" target="_blank">https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/23.0.2?topic=tpdcpe-using-postgresql-max-connections-max-prepared-transactions</a>

     ![editing max prepared transactions](Images/5.2-postgresql-conf2.png)